-The normal academic course load is 15-17 credits.
-The minimum full-time load is 12 credits and the normal maximum full-time load is 18 credits excluding Orientation (SDV 100).
+A full-time course load is 12 or more credit hours.
 Any student wishing to carry an academic load of more than 18 credits should have a 3.0 GPA or higher and should have the recommendation of a faculty advisor prior to seeking the approval of the school dean.
 This approval must be presented in person when registering beyond the limit.
 A student who has received academic warning or academic probation may be required to take less than the normal load for the next semester.